MattiaBonfanti-CS/-IN4331-WDSM-Project/README.md

 helm repo update
 ```

+Next, follow the instructions for the deployment depending on your system.

 #### Linux and MacOs deployment:

 Then deploy the database chart as well as the services pods using: